Onyx-Protocol/Onyx/docs/core/learn-more/configure-block-signers.md

 #### Configure Chain Core

-The following command will configure the block signer's core to perform block signing:
+Use the [config-generator](../reference/corectl.md#config-generator) command to configure the block signer's core to perform block signing:

 ```
 corectl config \